 The International Arbitration Review: Energy and Commodity Arbitrations

 A significant portion of international arbitrations are to be found in these sectors.
-Of the cases registered with ICSID in 2019, 52 per cent were in the energy and mining sectors, an increase from 41 per cent in 2018.2 At the LCIA, the latest statistics available show 19 per cent of cases in 2019 were in energy and resources.3
+Of the cases registered with International Centre for Settlement of Investment Disputes (ICSID) in 2020, 41 per cent were in the energy and mining sectors.2 At the London Court of International Arbitration (LCIA), the latest statistics available show 22 per cent of cases in 2019 were in energy and resources.3

 Projects in energy and extractive commodity sectors are often characterised by large capital costs, long lead times from project conception to execution, and substantial risks when all does not go to plan.
 Against this background, the factual and analytical aspects of disputes in the energy and commodity sectors can pose unique challenges to those in the arbitration community.
 This chapter examines a number of such issues that have been affected by recent trends and developments in underlying markets, highlighting challenges that face experts, legal teams and tribunals operating in these areas.